 With strong philanthropic support from various constituency groups, we have greatly expanded our research capabilities, leading to a number of ground-breaking discoveries that have moved from the bench into the clinic.
-Beyond this, we have furthered UMMS's educational endeavors, increased financial aid offerings, grown the number of endowed chairs to 50, and secured funding for global and community initiatives.
+Beyond this, we have furthered our educational endeavors, increased financial aid offerings, grown the number of endowed chairs to 50, and secured funding for global and community initiatives.
 This noteworthy progress has been fueled, in large part, by our committed and growing group of philanthropic partners.

 As we look ahead, we will capitalize on the momentum from the Pathways of Promise campaign.
-Our Office of Advancement will expand fundraising capabilities as we continue efforts to transform the curriculum in new and innovative directions, bolster our world-class basic science programs; jumpstart our strategic emphasis on human genetics; and accelerate the development of life-saving therapeutics.
+Indeed, we will launch a successor capital campaign during the years of this plan to help our institution realize IMPACT 2025's ambitious goals.
+With this as context, our Office of Advancement will expand fundraising capabilities as we continue efforts to transform the curriculum in new and innovative directions, bolster our world-class basic science programs, jumpstart our strategic emphasis on human genetics, and accelerate the development of lifesaving therapeutics.
 Meeting these institutional needs will require focused efforts on building relationships with and securing transformational gifts from foundations and major donors, from both national and international sources.
 Our Office of Advancement envisions launching a new fundraising campaign during the years of this plan to help our institution realize the ambitious goals established in this strategic plan.

-UMMS BRIDGE:
+UMMS BRIDGE

-Our medical school has profound strengths in both the basic and translational sciences.
+Our institution has profound strengths in both the basic and translational sciences.
 Perhaps, even more importantly, we have cultivated a collaborative culture that has enabled outstanding partnerships across these two arenas.
-As a result, we have been fortunate enough to have faculty contribute substantially to the invention of several life-saving and life-enhancing medicines, with many more to come.
+As a result, we have been fortunate to have faculty contribute substantially to the invention of several life-saving and life-enhancing medicines, with many more to come.
 Furthermore, several of our faculty have been directly involved with co-founding companies that have profound implications for regional economic development.